ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 #### Delete old messages

 The deletion of old messages can be activated by selecting a ***Interval***.
 After this interval, all past messages are deleted, depending on the configured threshold.
-Both messages from the magazine chat and from the on-screen chats are deleted.
+Both messages from the repository chat and from the on-screen chats are deleted.

 ![](./docu/images/view-serversettings_deletion_mode_en.PNG)